 On other levels, information is provided to youth by different associations, agencies, projects and similar means.

 Government Office for Cooperation with NGOs (Ured za udruge Vlade RH) launched the Call for Project Proposals within the Swiss-Croatian Cooperation Programme.
 The aim of the Call called „Strengthening The Contribution Of Civil Society Organisations In Sustainable Development Education For The Improvement Of Economic And Social Cohesion“ is to promote the contribution of civil society organisations to economic and social cohesion and sustainable development of local communities.

-In the National Youth Programme, the Ministry of Demographics, Family, Youth and Social Policy lists the following goals:
+In the last National Youth Programme, the former Ministry of Demographics, Family, Youth and Social Policy listed the following goals:

-The goal 7.1. is to establish a system of supports for youth participation in decision-making processes on the European and global levels.
-The proposed measures are:
+The goal 7.1. was to establish a system of supports for youth participation in decision-making processes on the European and global levels.
+The proposed measures were:

 Measure 7.1.1. – developing a system of support for youth, youth organisations, and for youth participation in the UN bodies’ decision-making processes.
 Tasks:

 Develop and implement an education programme about the UN General Assembly and the commissions of the Economic and Social Council (ECOSOC), especially the Commission for Social Development and the Commission on the Status of Women, and others if necessary